 "You don't get it, do you?
 It goes way beyond the effrontery of the man.
-If he marries Kez then I'll have my niece's husband as Regent in the West, and my nephew as Regent in the East.
+If he marries Kez then I'll have my sister's husband as Regent in the West, and my nephew as Regent in the East.
 Once the lot of you get to reproducing, I'd have two family members on both Agalian seats.
 Family loyalties are the strongest of all, Lafi."
 Waylon explained.

 "I never thought of that."
 Lafi conceded.

 "You haven't thought of much.
 Do we really want a Luhan village girl as an Emperor's Consort?
 We'd be a complete laughing stock to the entire Realm!
 Even more serious is her son.
 Zarsan has a ready made Regent in waiting and he's a half-breed.
 It makes a mockery of everything that Agalia is.
 It takes an Agalian to run an Empire.
 Ludrig's shower have proved that.
 They're all left to the wind down there.
 What next?
 Prince Keegen in charge here?
 Some random Golon madman?
 Agalia is what it is because we're Agalian, Lafi."